danielcti/danielcti/README.md

 <div>
  <p>
 I'm a Computer Engineering student at UFPE.
-I work mainly as a Front-end developer, but also, a little bit as a Back-end developer.
+I work mainly as a Front-end developer, but also take my chances as a Back-end developer.
 I'm passionate about Cybersecurity, because knowing the most common vulnerabilities makes much more easy to avoid those threats on the projects under development.
 </p>
 </div>